What is a California Lost Instrument Bond?

 Who Needs a California Lost Instrument Bond?

 When companies and individuals lose important financial documents or certificates, such as cashier’s checks, the financial institution that originally issued the document may issue a replacement.
-In order to do so, the institution will often require a lost instrument bond.
+To do so, the institution will often require a lost instrument bond.
 Typically, this surety bond is required in one-and-a-half times the amount of the lost or stolen certificate.

 Why Do I Need a California Lost Instrument Bond?